 “Delete Gaps” Not Working in DaVinci Resolve

-When you go to “File” -> select “Delete Gaps”, it won’t delete gaps which are overlapped by clips of the adjacent tracks (but will close only common gaps).
+When you go to “File” > select “Delete Gaps”, it won’t delete gaps that are overlapped by clips of the adjacent tracks (but will close only common gaps).

 Let me explain…

-From the above image, you can see there are 2 gaps in V1 and A1, but overlapped or bridged by clips at V2 and A2.
+From the above image, you can see there are 2 gaps in V1 and A1 but they are overlapped or bridged by clips at V2 and A2.
 So this gap is not common or continuous from the top track to the bottom, and hence won’t be deleted.

 How to Find Gaps in DaVinci Resolve?